vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 that with a gauze, so I removed the gauze to see how bad the bleeding situation was.

+### Seeming improvement after removal of gauze

+After the removal of gauze, I felt that my recovery proceeded more smoothly.
+It's hard to separate correlation and causation: I felt comfortable removing the gauze because things were improving, but the removal of the gauze may also have helped improve things.

 ## Applicaion of ice pack

 ### First application starting 2023-07-05 at 7:10 PM